h2load(1)

 started

-The number of requests h2load has started.
+The number of requests initiated by the tool.

 done

-The number of requests completed.
+The number of requests that reached completion.

 succeeded